tmfrln/paraqus/doc/source/installation.rst

 If you do not have Python installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Clone the repositroy into a directory of your choice, e.g. ``/home/user/paraqus-files/``.
+- Clone the repository into a directory of your choice, e.g. ``/home/user/paraqus-files/``.
 Alternatively download and unpack the directory manually.
 - Locate the ``src`` directory inside the repository folder.
 In the above example, this would be ``/home/user/paraqus-files/src/``.
 Note this path down.
 - In every Python script that is executed by Abaqus Python, before you import Paraqus, add the following lines of code (replace ``path`` with the path you noted)::